HomeDing/homeding.github.io/elements/index.md

 ## Logic and Calculation Elements

 Logic elements implement using on/off values expressed as 1/0 values.
+See [Calc Abstract Element](/elements/calc.md)

 :::element button button
 The [Button Element](/elements/button.md) can differentiate clicks, double clicks and long press gestures to send out actions.